AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 [^6]: It’s an online service run by Microsoft.
 Allows users to consult and share geospatial information.
 [^7]: It’s a collaborative project to create a free editable geographic database of the world.
 [^8]: It’s a client/server interfaces that provides access to the US Geological Survey Earth Resources Observation and Science Center archive.
-[^9]:The Shuttle Radar Topography Mission is an international research effort to obtain digital elevation models on a near global scale.
+[^9]: The Shuttle Radar Topography Mission is an international research effort to obtain digital elevation models on a near global scale.
-[^10]:The Copernicus Open Access Hub (previously known as Sentinels Scientific Data Hub) provides complete, free and open access to Sentinel-1, Sentinel-2, Sentinel-3 and Sentinel-5P user products.
+[^10]: The Copernicus Open Access Hub (previously known as Sentinels Scientific Data Hub) provides complete, free and open access to Sentinel-1, Sentinel-2, Sentinel-3 and Sentinel-5P user products.
-[^11]:GDAL is an Open Source library for raster and vector geospatial data formats that is released by the Open Source Geospatial Foundation.
+[^11]: GDAL is an Open Source library for raster and vector geospatial data formats that is released by the Open Source Geospatial Foundation.
 [^12]: SAGA GIS is a geographic information system (GIS) computer program, used to edit spatial data.
 [^13]: In the city of Lima, 24% is the slope value where urban areas start showing signs of restraints.
 Service and mobility access decreases as physical risk increases.
 At 43% is by any means recommend to inhabit.
+[^14]: Geofabrik is a provider of geodata, its database comes mainly from Open Street Map and it’s also open data.
+[^15]: Hunter is an on-demand provider of geodata; it has multiple sources of remote sensing data with high resolution.
+Check the WorldView 2 dataset; it’s one of the most high resolution datasets available.
+[^16]: Degree of centrality (Cd) is one of many measurements of centralities for network analysis and graph theory.
+It is also the simplest one.
+It can be interpreted as the immediate possibility of transmission of information through the vertex of a network.
+[^17]: Geographic Resources Analysis Support System (GRASS GIS) is a GIS software suite used for geospatial tasks including analysis.
+QGIS provides a user-friendly interface for GRASS modules (units of software that processes data).
+[^18]: A Steiner tree is an optimization solution for a given subset of vertex on a network.
+It’s the network composed by the shortest paths between the given subset of vertex.
+[^19]: Betweenness centrality (Cb) is a measure of centrality based on shortest distance among vertex.
+Which are scored according to the number of times they are part of the shortest path between each pair of vertex on a given network.
+[^20]: In geometry, the convex hull of a shape is the smallest convex set that contains it.
+It may be defined either as the intersection of all convex sets containing a given subset of a Euclidean space.